jhflores95/PingPong/README.md

 1. Everything is black and white.
 Choose a new colour scheme.
 The ball and paddles should be different colours (not white).
 This is trivial.

 2. Playing with only one ball on the screen is too easy.
 Add a second ball (so there are two balls moving on the screen at the same time).
 Set the start positions of the two balls so they are not on-top of each other.
-One of the balls should start moving up and to the right at 45 degrees, while the other ball should start by moving to the right and down at 45 degrees, as illustrated in the following diagram.
+One of the balls should start moving up and to the right at 45°, while the other ball should start by moving to the right and down at 45°, as illustrated in the following diagram.
 (Hint: this is fairly easy, and the easiest solution involves adding extra states to the existing state machine.
 If you find yourself adding a second state machine, you are probably making it much harder than it has to be.)
 The player should be able to choose how many balls to play with: if `SW[0]` == 1, we will have two balls, and if `SW[0]` == 0, we will have the one original ball.

 3. The initial conditions are a bit boring.
 If `SW[1]` is high, then the paddle should start flushed all the way left (if `SW[2]` == 0) or all the way right (if `SW[2]` == 1).
 If `SW[1]` == 0, the paddle should start in the centre as in the original code.